Bioconductor/EuroBioC2023/content/abstracts/paperu2.md

 ---
-title: "Birds of a Feather - topic TBD"
+title: "Comparison of deployment methods for Shiny Apps"
 tags: ["Birds of a Feather"]
 type: "blog"
 draft: false